 Parents or step-parents of undergraduate students may choose to apply for the Federal Direct PLUS Loan to cover college costs for undergraduate students.
-Currently this loan offers a fixed interest rate of 7.9% with a 4% fee.
+Currently this loan offers a fixed interest rate of 7.21%.
+There is also a 4.288% origination fee.
 For many parents, interest paid on the PLUS loan may be tax deductible.
 For more information on the educational tax benefits, see the Internal Revenue Service’s Publication 970, “Tax Benefits for Education”.
 This form is available on their website.

 Parents can borrow up to the Cost Of Attendance (COA) for the year minus the student’s other financial resources.
 COA includes the direct cost of tuition, room, board and fees, plus a $2,600 allowance for books and personal expenses.
 This allowance for books and personal expenses is determined by the college and the parent cannot exceed the amount listed.
 PLUS loan fees may be included in the COA.

 - Eligibility is not based on financial need and can be used to meet the Expected Family Contribution (EFC).
 You may borrow up to the college Cost of Attendance minus any other financial aid received.
 You will want to borrow the amount you will need for the entire academic year.
 If you request the maximum PLUS loan, the financial aid office will originate the loan to meet the cost of attendance.

 - The PLUS Loan application process is a two-step process.
 To begin the PLUS loan application process, “Sign In” to the federal loan web site at www.StudentLoans.gov You must have your Personal Identification number (PIN) issued by the Department of Education before completing the PLUS Request and the Master Promissory Note (MPN) If you do not have a IN or have lost your PIN, you can obtain one at www.pin.ed.gov